KubaO/Sankore-3.1/README.md

 General Prerequisites
 =====================

-0. A 32-bit build.

-   Legacy QuickTime APIs are needed on OS X, necessitating a 32-bit build.

 1. Qt 5.5.1 (exact version needed).

   The webkit module is needed and is not available in Qt 5.6.